sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 Now we can tackle the other part of this article.
 The [kind-projector](https://github.com/non/kind-projector) is unrelated to the partial-unification and is more fun!
 The combinaison of both features make the code really verbose saving. (and can sometimes let Intellij troubled when it tries to validate the code, red everywhere)

-As said, the kind-projector is simply a sbt plugin.
+As said, the kind-projector is simply a scalac plugin.
 It is NOT part of scalac for now, but this will [eventually arrive in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) with some minor adjustements I guess. :pray:

 ## What does it offer?